-The litigation over these subpoenas may overshadow every other enforcement action in its significance.318 Prosecutors allege that in one three-year period, just one of the Chinese banks whose records were subpoenaed facilitated at least \$105 million in payments for Mingzheng International Trading, a China-based North Korean front company that operated as a bank and used major Chinese banks to access the U.S. financial system illegally.319 Returns from those subpoenas not only have the potential to identify other accounts that contain Pyongyang's hard gov/files/Global%20Magnitsky%20How-To%20Designed%20Final%20Updated%20with%20Info.pdf.
+The litigation over these subpoenas may overshadow every other enforcement action in its significance.318 Prosecutors allege that in one three-year period, just one of the Chinese banks whose records were subpoenaed facilitated at least \$105 million in payments for Mingzheng International Trading, a China-based North Korean front company that operated as a bank and used major Chinese banks to access the U.S. financial system illegally.319 Returns from those subpoenas not only have the potential to identify other accounts that contain Pyongyang's hard currency reserves, but subsequent enforcement actions could also deter other major Chinese banks from servicing North Korean customers and encourage them to report and freeze North Korean accounts.
+The cases also spurred Congress to pass the Anti-Money Laundering Act of 2020, which expanded the Justice Department's subpoena authority to records held by foreign banks overseas.320